-The Task Force would be comprised of 16 voting members.
+The Task Force would be comprised of 19 voting members.
 The membership would be as follows:

-Two members of the House of Representatives, appointed by the Speaker of the House, with one appointee serving on the House Committee on Energy, Utilities and Telecommunications;

-- One member of the House of Representatives, appointed by the House Minority Leader; - Two members of the Senate, appointed by the Senate President, with one appointee serving on the Senate Committee on Utilities; - One member of the Senate, appointed by the Senate Minority Leader; - One member appointed by the Kansas Association of Counties (KAC); - One member appointed by the Kansas League of Municipalities (LKM); - One member appointed by the Kansas Rural Independent Telephone Coalition (KRITC); - One member from the Kansas Cable Telecommunications Association (KCTA); - One member appointed by the Wireless Telecommunications Industry Association; - One member representing an electing carrier; - One member representing an incumbent local exchange carrier that is a recipient of Kansas Universal Service Fund moneys and serves a rural service area: - One member appointed by the Kansas Electric Cooperatives; - One member appointed by the State Independent Telephone Association (SITA); and - One member appointed by the Kansas Independent Fiber Association.
+- Two members of the House of Representatives, appointed by the Speaker of the House, with one appointee serving on the House Committee on Energy, Utilities and Telecommunications; - One member of the House of Representatives, appointed by the House Minority Leader; - Two members of the Senate, appointed by the Senate President, with one appointee serving on the Senate Committee on Utilities; - One member of the Senate, appointed by the Senate Minority Leader; - One member appointed by the Kansas Association of Counties (KAC); - One member appointed by the Kansas League of Municipalities (LKM); - One member appointed by the Kansas Rural Independent Telephone Coalition (KRITC); - One member from the Kansas Cable Telecommunications Association (KCTA); - One member appointed by the Cellular Telecommunications Industry Association (CTIA) representing a wireless carrier;

+- One member representing an electing carrier; - One member representing an incumbent local exchange carrier that is price-cap regulated and a recipient of Kansas Universal Service Fund moneys and serves a rural service area; - One member appointed by the Kansas Electric Cooperatives (KEC); - One member appointed by the State Independent Telephone Association (SITA); - One member appointed by the Kansas Farm Bureau; - One member appointed by the Wichita Aero Club; - One member appointed by the Kansas Municipal Utilities (KMU); and - One member appointed by the Kansas Independent Fiber Association.

-In addition, the bill would require the Task Force to include the following six non-voting ex-officio members:
+In addition, the bill would require the Task Force to include the following six non-voting ex officio members:

-- The Secretary of Transportation, or designee; - The Commissioner of Education, or designee; - The Chairperson of the Kansas Corporation Commission, or designee; - One member appointed by the Kansas Hospital Association; - One member appointed by the co-chairpersons of the Task Force, who represents a rural competitive local exchange carrier that does not receive support from the Kansas Universal Service Fund; and - One member at-large, appointed by the Governor.
+- The Secretary of Transportation, or designee; - The Commissioner of Education, or designee; - The Chairperson of the Kansas Corporation Commission, or designee; - One member appointed by the Kansas Hospital Association (KHA); - One member appointed by the co-chairpersons of the Task Force, who represents a rural competitive local exchange carrier that does not receive support from the Kansas Universal Service Fund; and

+• One member at-large, appointed by the Governor.